EarendilAvari/SDCND_Extended_Kalman_Filter/README.md

 - Open the term 2 simulator and select Project 1/2: EKF and UKF.
 - Press start and see how the car moves and the measurements and estimations are shown.

+These steps are for a linux environment.
+For other operative systems see the [Udacity's repository](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project).